Terrain Park Jobs

 They are responsible for designing, building, and maintaining the takeoffs, landings, and manmade features of the terrain park.
 It’s an exciting and innovative job that helps bring guests to ski resorts.

 Freestyle terrain parks have grown tremendously in size and popularity.
 They are at every major ski resort in the world.
-Breckenridge, Keystone, Mammoth, Squaw Valley, Buttermilk, Stratton, Park City, and Copper Mountain are regularly listed as having the best terrain parks in the world.
+Breckenridge, Keystone, Mammoth, Palisades Tahoe (formerly Squaw Valley), Buttermilk, Stratton, Park City, and Copper Mountain are regularly listed as having the best terrain parks in the world.
 These resorts hire top notch terrain park crews to push the limits and build the newest, most unique, features.

 Terrain park features include rails, halfpipes, disco boxes, rainbows, fun boxes, kinked rails, recycled lift towers, wall rides, A-frames, tires, barrels, quarter pipes, and spines.
 Making these features safe is hard work because the snow deteriorates every single day.
 Takeoffs must be hand groomed, illusionary gaps must be properly spaced, landings must be smoothed, and halfpipes must be machine groomed.